prof-rossetti/intro-to-python/exercises/meetups/exercise.md

 The event should take place in your city, in the area near where you live, or it could potentially be an online remote event (but prefer in person events).

-To find events, you could search [meetup.com](http://www.meetup.com/), or your school's events page, or other sites of interest.
+To find events, you could search sites like [meetup.com](http://www.meetup.com/), [eventbrite.com](https://www.eventbrite.com/), or your school's events page.
 As you consider which event to attend, you are encouraged to post links to interesting events in the `#meetups` Slack channel, where you can also try to identify a group of other students to attend the event with.

 Attend the event.
-Prefer to attend with a group of other students or friends (not alone).
+Prefer to attend with a group of other students or friends (try to avoid going alone).

 After attending, write a short (1-3 page) summary of your experiences, to address at least the following questions: